The Keeper's House Museum

 The Lighthouse Room

 This room showcases the last Fresnel lens to operate in the Marblehead Lighthouse.
-It is a 3 1/2 order lens which was installed after it was exhibited at the 1904 Saint Louis World Fair.
-It was in use at the Lighthouse until it was removed in 1969.
-The U.S. Coast Guard was instrumental in bringing it back home to the Marblehead Lighthouse Museum where it has been on display since the Spring of 2004.
+The 3 ½ order lens was in used at the Lighthouse until it was removed in 1969 and placed in storage in Detroit.
+The U.S. Coast Guard and some local citizens were instrumental in bringing it back to Marblehead.
+It was displayed at the town hall and then the Coast Guard Station.
+Since the spring of 2004, it has been on display at the Marblehead Lighthouse Museum.

 LED light replaced incandescent light